Meeting Time: August 22, 2023 at 5:00pm PDT

 • Default_avatar

-Angie Smith about 1 year ago
+Angie Smith over 1 year ago

 I support the importance of Sacramento’s Urban Forest and our established neighborhoods – in the Climate Action and Adaptation Plan, the 2040 General Plan, and all the accompanying documents.
 I ask the City Council and city staff to keep the importance of the Urban Forest and our neighborhoods at the forefront.
 There are virtually no provisions in GP 2040 or the CAAP to protect our existing, mature tree canopy - 80% of which is on private property, much of it in residential front and back yards slated for upzoning and increased density.